MSc Macromolecular Materials

 A master's degree project takes place during the final term, it is the culmination of the academic programme and is usually undertaken at KTH, in a research institute, at a company setting or abroad.
 Topics previously explored during the thesis work include life-time predictions of commodity plastics, microplastics, design of biobased adhesives, synthesis of sustainable polymers, fibre-solution interactions, nanocomposites, 3D-printing and materials for biomedical applications.

 Programme graduates can be found in traditional Swedish industry, in small start-up companies, consultant companies, governmental institutions, research institutes and universities.
-Graduates from the programmes have gone on to positions at Stora Enso, Holmen, Volvo Cars, IVL, AstraZeneca, Becker, Scania, Nynäs, BillerudKorsnäs, ABB, Medtronic, GE Healthcare, Pfizer, PRV, and RISE.
+Graduates from the programmes have gone on to positions for example at Stora Enso, Holmen, Volvo Cars, IVL, AstraZeneca, Becker, Scania, Nynäs, BillerudKorsnäs, ABB, Medtronic, GE Healthcare, Pfizer, PRV, and RISE.
 Graduates from the programme work in all these sectors and are also well-placed for further studies as PhD students.

 The need for graduates with the competence offered by the programme will continue to be excellent and are projected to increase in the future.